d-morrison/IntroStatActivities/12-regression.Rmd

 3. What is the research question?
 \rgs

-4. Write the null and alternative hypothesis in appropriate notation.
+4. Write the null and alternative hypotheses in appropriate notation.
 \rgs

 5. How could we use cards to simulate **1** sample which assumes *the null hypothesis is true*?
 How many cards?
 What is written on the cards?
 What would we do with the cards?
 What would you record once you have a simulated sample?
+\rgs
 \rgs
 \rgs